-3.2.2 Health Administration Concentration
+3.2.2 Health Policy Administration & Leadership Concentration

-Health Administration (HA) prepares students for management and leadership careers in the health industry.
+Health Policy Administration & Leadership (HPAL) prepares students for management and leadership careers in the health industry.
 This concentration prepares graduates for a broad range of careers in the health and related organizations including public health, hospitals, health systems, physician group practices, long-term care facilities, consulting firms, insurance companies, pharmaceutical companies and others.
 HA curriculum includes courses on current economic, social, policy and practice issues in the healthcare system.

-HA emphasizes the conceptual, analytical, and applied skills required for health administration, policy analysis, management, and leadership careers.
+HPAL emphasizes the conceptual, analytical, and applied skills required for health administration, policy analysis, management, and leadership careers.

-The current coordinator of the Health Administration Concentration is Huabin Luo, PhD.
+The current coordinator of the Health Policy Administration & Leadership Concentration is Huabin Luo, PhD.

-Exhibit 4 outlines a proposed Health Administration course trajectory for a full-time student intending to complete the program in 24 months.
+Exhibit 4 outlines a proposed Health Policy Administration & Leadership course trajectory for a full-time student intending to complete the program in five semesters.
 At the time of matriculation, each student should work with their academic advisor to plan their course of study.